graphql/graphql-spec/spec/Section 6 -- Execution.md

 having separate dedicated services for managing subscription state and client connectivity.

+**Delivery Agnostic**

+GraphQL subscriptions do not require any specific serialization format or transport mechanism.
+Subscriptions specifies algorithms for the creation of a stream, the content of each payload on that stream, and the closing of that stream.
+There are intentionally no specifications for message acknoledgement, buffering, resend requests, or any other quality of service (QoS) details.
+Message serialization, transport mechanisms, and quality of service details should be chosen by the implementing service.

 #### Source Stream

 A Source Stream represents the sequence of events, each of which will